bliiben/Best_fiting_candidate/README.md

 That is the current setup :

 Subjetcs :
 - Work
 - Ecology

 Populations
 - Young (20.0)
 - Old (30.0)

 Candidats
 - Joseph
 - Andree

 Run 3 - Setup.
+For each population on ech subject
-On each subject we setup for each population, we setup the importance of a question.
+- We setup the importance of a question.
 0 not important, 100 very important.
-We setup their position on the spectre.
+- We setup their position on the spectre.
 0 one side of the specter, 100 the other side of the spectre.
-We setup the clout, wich is how much they are willing to compromise.
-50 correspond to a willingness to compromise to a position 50+ and 50- from their current position.
+- We setup the clout, wich is how much they are willing to compromise.
+50 corresponds to a willingness to compromise to a position 50+ and 50- from their current position.

 After we setup the position of each candidate.

 > Population Young in dimensionWork ?
 Y/NY